GradleUp/compat-patrouille/README.md

   // Kotlin takes a string so you have more control of the patch release of the stdlib.
   // languageVersion/apiVersion are configured with the minor version only. kotlin("2.1.0")

+  // Optional: fail the build if any api dependency exposes incompatible Kotlin metadata, Kotlin stdlib or Java bytecode version. checkDependencies()
 }
 ```